The traditional choice: active vs. passive

 Both approaches have their problems.
 Cap-weighted equity index funds automatically increase their exposure to stocks whose prices appreciate and reduce their exposure to stocks whose prices fall.
 As a result, they tend to overweight overvalued securities and underweight undervalued ones.
-Our research demonstrates that this built-in pattern creates a 2% return drag in developed markets and more in less efficient ones.
+Our research demonstrates that this built-in pattern creates a 2% return drag in developed markets and more in less efficient ones, according to our research.
 Active management is not transparent, comes with high fees, and tends to underperform the benchmark over long time periods.

 Conventional bond indices give the biggest weights to the biggest debtors.
 This situation is particularly acute for sovereign bonds, where some developed market nations have sought to drive down yields, creating inefficiencies in the market and failing to reward investors for the risks they are taking.
 Smart beta strategies additionally offer corporate and sovereign bond investors a transparent, systematic, low-cost alternative to active management.

 Smart beta strategies offer a third choice

 Smart beta strategies, such as non-price-weighted indices, offer a third choice.
 These strategy indices retain the benefits of traditional capitalization-weighted indices, such as broad market exposure, diversification, liquidity, transparency, and low cost access to markets.
 At the same time, they have the potential to achieve results that are superior to the market returns of cap-weighted benchmarks at lower cost than active management.*